-A mix of retail, office, service, and residential uses should be encouraged in commercial mixed use and neighborhood commercial areas.
+A mix of retail, office, service, and residential uses should be encouraged in mixeduse and neighborhood commercial areas.

 Discussion: Traditional zoning typically segregates various land uses, such as commercial and residential, into different locations.
 In some locations, however, it may be more beneficial and appropriate for land uses to be "mixed" together.
 A vertical "mixed-use" building provides different uses within a structure or site - typically, retail uses on the first floor with office and/or residential on the upper floors.
 This type of development may promote a more economically vibrant and pedestrian-friendly environment.
-Mixed use zoning may also accommodate a variety of uses within a site but in separate buildings.
-For example, sites on Mildred Street with deep dimensions when measured from the street may be developed with retail uses near the front of the site and residential or office uses toward the rear.
-Where mixed use development succeeds it is often due to its attraction to residents who want to be within easy walking distance of shops, restaurants and other services - and its attraction to businesses that benefit from a relatively large number of nearby residents with disposable income.
+Mixed-use zoning may also accommodate a variety of uses within a site but in separate buildings.
+Where mixed-use development succeeds it is often due to its attraction to residents who want to be within easy walking distance of shops, restaurants and other services - and its attraction to businesses that benefit from a relatively large number of nearby residents with disposable income.